-- Leaders/managers and staff will regularly monitor the usage of the Learning Platform (LP e.g. Sam Learning, Edmodo) in all areas, in particular message and communication tools and publishing facilities. - Students/staff will be advised about acceptable conduct and use when using the LP. - Only members of the current student, parent/carers and staff community will have access to the LP. - All users will be mindful of copyright issues and will only upload appropriate content onto the LP. - When staff, students' etc. leave the school their account or rights to specific school areas will be disabled. - Any concerns about content on the LP will be recorded and dealt with in the following ways: - \circ $\;$ The user will be asked to remove any material deemed to be inappropriate or offensive. - \circ $\;$ The material will be removed by the site administrator if the user does not comply. - Access to the LP for the user may be suspended. - The user will need to discuss the issues with a member of leadership before reinstatement. - A student's parent/carer may be informed. - A visitor may be invited onto the LP by a member of the leadership.
+- Leaders/managers and staff will regularly monitor the usage of the Learning Platform (LP e.g. Sam Learning, Edmodo) in all areas, in particular message and communication tools and publishing facilities. - Students/staff will be advised about acceptable conduct and use when using the LP. - Only members of the current student, parent/carers and staff community will have access to the LP. - All users will be mindful of copyright issues and will only upload appropriate content onto the LP. - When staff, students' etc. leave the school their account or rights to specific school areas will be disabled. - Any concerns about content on the LP will be recorded and dealt with in the following ways: - $\circ$ $\;$ The user will be asked to remove any material deemed to be inappropriate or offensive. - $\circ$ $\;$ The material will be removed by the site administrator if the user does not comply. - Access to the LP for the user may be suspended. - The user will need to discuss the issues with a member of leadership before reinstatement. - A student's parent/carer may be informed. - If content is considered to be illegal, then the school will respond in line with existing child protection procedures. - A visitor may be invited onto the LP by a member of the leadership.
 In this instance there may be an agreed focus or a limited time slot. - Students may require editorial approval from a member of staff.
 This may be given to the student to fulfil a specific aim and may have a limited time frame.